turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/technical_quality.md

 Frontend

-- [ ] No data storage (models, database schema, etc) is done at this layer; sessions and caching are the exception
+- [ ] No data storage (models, database schema, etc) is done at this layer; user info, sessions and caching are the exception
 - [ ] Application is easy to navigate for non-technical users